 - In a large bowl, gently whisk flour, pumpkin pie spice, baking soda, baking powder, and salt.
 Add chocolate chips and pecans to flour mixture.
 Toss to evenly coat.

-- In a separate medium bowl, whisk together pumpkin puree, buttermilk, brown sugar, oil, and eggs.
+- In a separate medium bowl, whisk together pumpkin puree, brown sugar, oil, and eggs.

-- Add buttermilk mixture to flour mixture.
+- Add pumpkin mixture to flour mixture.
 Using a spatula, fold ingredients just until moistened.
 Do not overmix.